GarboMuffin/nicehash-calculator/README.md

 This is a customizable script to calculate the profitability of buying hashing power on NiceHash.

 _To be clear, this is for people wanting to make a profit by **buying** hashing power on NiceHash.
-It isn't for sellers (or miners).
-Use [NiceHash's official calculator](https://www.nicehash.com/profitability-calculator) for that_
+It isn't for miners (sellers).
+Use [NiceHash's official profit calculator](https://www.nicehash.com/profitability-calculator) for that_

-## Web Version and Rewrite
+## Web Version

 ### A web version now exists so you can view the stats without downloading anything! [nicehash.garbomuffin.com](https://nicehash.garbomuffin.com/) ([source code](https://github.com/GarboMuffin/nicehash-calculator-web))

-It is based on the ongoing rewrite of the entire program.
-You can find the current rewrite source code in the [rewrite branch](https://github.com/GarboMuffin/nicehash-calculator/tree/rewrite).
-It's now to a point where you could actually use it if you know how.

-(Everything below is the for the old version which works well enough.
-The rewrite branch will be merged with master when I believe it is done)

 ## Installation